-FY 2017-2020 TIP
+FY 2018-2021 TIP

-The BRTB and its Technical Committee reviewed the projects proposed for the 2017-2020 TIP.
+The BRTB and its Technical Committee reviewed the projects proposed for the 2018-2021 TIP.
 This included review by BMC staff for consistency with the LRTP, MDOT's Consolidated Transportation Program (CTP), the local Transit Development Plans, and adopted local government comprehensive plans.
 The BRTB worked with its subcommittees, particularly the Public Advisory Committee, to review and evaluate the proposed list of projects.
 Based on results of this evaluation, the proposed projects were selected for inclusion in the TIP.

 Projects identified in the first two years of the TIP are funded using current/available revenue sources listed in the state's six-year CTP.
-The estimated total cost of projects in the 2017-2020 TIP is \$2.71 billion.
+The estimated total cost of projects in the 2018-2021 TIP is \$3.02 billion.

 BMC staff annually reviews the previous year's list of priority projects to determine those projects programmed in MDOT's CTP.
 Projects must support the LRTP goals before they can be included in the TIP.
-In addition, capacity projects must come from the approved LRTP and have been considered in the congestion management process for the region.
+In addition, capacity projects must come from the approved LRTP and must have been considered in the congestion management process for the region.

-FY 2017-2020 TIP Financial Considerations
+FY 2018-2021 TIP Financial Considerations

-As noted, the 2017-2020 TIP uses current and available revenue sources listed in the 2016 CTP.
+As noted, the 2018-2021 TIP uses current and available revenue sources listed in the 2017-2022 CTP.
 The TIP also includes letters of financial reasonableness from agencies and jurisdictions stating that funding has been committed and will be available to apply to the listed projects.
 Schedules and budgets included in the TIP show the allocation of these current/available funding sources to cover the estimated year of expenditure costs of each phase of each project.
 In these ways, the TIP demonstrates fiscal constraint as required under the FAST Act.

-FY 2017-2020 TIP Public Involvement
+FY 2018-2021 TIP Public Involvement

 Public involvement for development of the TIP was provided primarily through review by the PAC.
-The public review period for the draft FY 2017-2020 TIP and the associated draft Air Quality Conformity Determination took place from May 23 through June 24, 2016.
-Three public meetings and an open Public Advisory Committee meeting were held to present information and accept input/comments.
-The BRTB also posted the draft TIP online along with an interactive map of TIP projects and advertised in three major newspapers.
+The public review period for the draft FY 2018-2021 TIP and the associated draft Air Quality Conformity Determination took place from May 23 through June 23, 2017.
+Staff held one public meeting and an open Public Advisory Committee meeting to present information and accept input/comments.
+The BRTB also posted the draft TIP online along with an interactive map of TIP projects and advertised in four major newspapers.

-Air Quality Conformity - FY 2017-2020 TIP and Amended Plan
+Air Quality Conformity - FY 2018-2021 TIP and Amended Plan

 The conformity rule, as it applies to the Baltimore nonattainment area, requires the LRTP and TIP to conform to the motor vehicle emissions budgets established in the SIP.
-The applicable SIPs for the Conformity Determination of the 2017-2020 TIP are the 2012 RFP SIP for 8-hour ozone (determined to be adequate on March 27, 2009) and the PM 2.5 maintenance SIP.
+The applicable SIP for the Conformity Determination of the 2018-2021 TIP is the 2012 RFP SIP for 8-hour ozone (determined to be adequate on March 27, 2009).

-The results of the conformity analysis for the Baltimore nonattainment area indicate that the projected mobile source emissions are below the applicable motor vehicle emission budgets for the established analysis years of 2017, 2025, 2035, and 2040.
-Therefore, the BRTB, in its capacity as the Metropolitan Planning Organization for the Baltimore region, has concluded that the 2017-2020 TIP and the amended Maximize2040 are found to be in conformity with the requirements of the Clean Air Act Amendments of 1990 and the relevant sections of the Final Transportation Conformity Regulations (40 CFR Part 93).
+The results of the conformity analysis for the Baltimore nonattainment area indicate that the projected mobile source emissions are below the applicable motor vehicle emission budgets for the established analysis years of 2020, 2030, and 2040.
+Therefore, the BRTB, in its capacity as the Metropolitan Planning Organization for the Baltimore region, has concluded that the 2018-2021 TIP and the amended Maximize2040 are found to be in conformity with the requirements of the Clean Air Act Amendments of 1990 and the relevant sections of the Final Transportation Conformity Regulations (40 CFR Part 93).

-DISADVANTAGED BUSINESS PROGRAM (DBE) / EQUAL EMPLOYMENT OPPORTUNITY Disadvantaged Business Enterprise (DBE) Program
+DISADVANTAGED BUSINESS PROGRAM (DBE) / EQUAL EMPLOYMENT OPPORTUNITY

+Disadvantaged Business Enterprise (DBE) Program